-Every block in Lunenburg is colourful and quirky.
-Each house is its own carefully chosen colour – from pastels to brights.
-The harbour is gorgeous with colourful wooden buildings.
-Even the street signs are super cute with different fish!
+Every block in Lunenburg is colorful and quirky.
+Each house is its own carefully chosen color – from pastels to brights.
+The harbor is gorgeous with colorful wooden buildings.
+Even the street signs are super cute with different fish.

-Much of the unique and quirky look of Luneburg architecture is thanks to the fact that so many ship builders lived in Lunenburg and applied their skills to homes.
+Much of the unique and quirky look of Luneburg architecture is thanks to the fact that so many shipbuilders lived in Lunenburg and applied their skills to homes.

 4. Visit Ironworks Distillery

-It is not often you find a distillery in the middle of a cute town’s downtown!
-Ironworks Distillery is located in a historic building where they hand craft their brews using local ingredients.
+It is not often you find a distillery in the middle of a cute downtown area!
+Ironworks Distillery is located in a historic building where they handcraft their brews using local ingredients.

 ⇒ Another great place to get a unique drink in Nova Scotia is the fantastic area of Wolfville – Check out my Wolfville Wineries Post.